luzap/intro_to_cs/README.md

 # Introduction to Computer Science
-Lab work for the Introduction to Computer Science class in New York University, Abu Dhabi
+Lab work for the Introduction to Computer Science class in New York University, Abu Dhabi.

+## Course structure